 - Salt: Feel free to adjust the salt to your taste.
 But remember, salt does enhance the flavors of a dish.
 So be sure to add at least a pinch of salt for full flavors.

 - Water: This is an optional ingredient in my book.
 Water merely allows you to have extra control over the texture and thickness of your salsa.
-For a thinner salsa add a little water before blending.
+For a thinner Homemade Avocado Salsa add a little water before blending.

 - Pressure Test – If the avocado is firm not giving at all when squeezed in your palm, it is under ripe.
 On the opposite end of the spectrum, if the avocado gives too much and feels as though it could be easily squashed, you are looking at an overripe avocado.
 You want to find one that just gives to slight pressure.